murmcraft/bioinfo_rnd_task/README.md

 - merging the variant results together
 - variant calling summary report

-The workflow is tested with a small WGS dataset - NA12878 aligned to GRCh37 reference genome.
-The raw data was obtained from [GATK tutorial data set](https://drive.google.com/file/d/0BzI1CyccGsZiWURLdUdfRjVQazg/view) and re-aligned to the GRCh37 reference genome with `bwa mem` according to [GATK workflow](https://github.com/gatk-workflows/gatk4-data-processing/blob/master/processing-for-variant-discovery-gatk4.wdl) recommendations.

-## Build and run the Docker image

-The Dockerfile is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) with added tools and functionalities.
+The pipeline is composed into a Docker image, which is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) with added tools and functionalities.

-It includes GATK4 and additional tools required for the pipeline, for instance:
+The image includes GATK4 and additional tools required for the pipeline, for instance:
 - GATK v4.1.0.0
 - SAMtools v1.9
 - BCFtools v1.9
+- R v3.4.4 with packages (ggplot2, data.table, reshape2, gridExtra, kableExtra, rmarkdown)
+As well as:
-- R v3.2.5
+- pipeline scripts
+- test BAM file

+The workflow is tested with a small WGS dataset for sample NA12878 for chromosome 10 region subset.
+The raw data was obtained from [GATK tutorial data set](https://drive.google.com/file/d/0BzI1CyccGsZiWURLdUdfRjVQazg/view), converted to fastq format and re-aligned to the GRCh37 reference genome with `bwa mem` according to [GATK workflow](https://github.com/gatk-workflows/gatk4-data-processing/blob/master/processing-for-variant-discovery-gatk4.wdl) recommendations.

+## 1. Preparatory steps and input files

+### 1.1.
+Build and run the Docker image

 First, clone the repository and enter the directory.